-SY 5300 Foundations and Multicultural Aspects of Parenting (3 Credits)
+SY 5300 Foundations and Multicultural Aspects of Parenting (3)

 Focuses on developing competency in a variety of areas surrounding parenting education including the following: understanding of parental issues and concerns within diverse family systems, understanding the dimensions of parenting from birth to adolescence, family, literacy, and knowledge of multicultural perspectives in parenting.
 This course addresses U.N. resolutions A/52/13 A Culture of Peace and A/53/243 A Program of Action for a Culture of Peace.

 SY 6010 Foundations-School Psychology (3)

 This survey course will introduce students to the role and function of the school psychologist.
 Historical events will be reviewed with an emphasis on future directions of the profession.
 Prevention and intervention as a part of a data based problem-solving model to address learning, behavior, and social/emotional issues in school age children will be introduced.
 Legal issues and professional ethics will be discussed.
 Students will become familiar with the educational environment and the role of the school psychologist within the educational system.
 The Mahara e-portfolio will be introduced.
 Students will address New Hampshire state standards for school psychology with the National Association of School Psychologist Domains of Practice (2010).
 There is a 25-hour pre-practicum to the course.

 Enrichment of the background of students in school psychology through the pursuit of a special topic pertinent to their interests and abilities.
 An opportunity for an in-depth study of a technique or problem in the field.
 Consent of a faculty supervisor and the department chair is required.

 SY 7000 Cognition and Learning: From Theory to Practice (3)